Clotildelevou/CHIP8-emulator/README.md

 **Display:**

-▰▰▰▰▰▱▱▱▱▱ 50%
+▰▰▰▰▰▰▰▰▰▰ 100%
 Opcodes for the display are OK.
-Must do the chip8 display.
 The display is powered by the SDL lib.

 **Input:**

 ▰▰▰▰▰▰▱▱▱▱ 60%
 Opcodes for the input are OK.

+**File load:**

+Somthing to load games files will be implemented soon !

 ## Sources
 [Cowgod's Chip-8 Technical Refecrence](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#Fx07)